 Craig Le Blanc’s art practice reveals a long-standing interest in vulnerability, bravado, ego, loss and façade.
 In 1996 he began an extended focus on masculinity, work that examined the burden of socially constructed ideals upon what it means to be male.
-In 2016 Le Blanc redirected this investigation to explore identity politics more broadly, using confessional narratives that both parody and celebrate the perpetual reshaping of subjectivity with his exhibition She Loves Me.
+In recent years Le Blanc has redirected this investigation to explore identity politics more broadly, using confessional narratives that both parody and celebrate the perpetual reshaping of subjectivity as seen in his 2016 series She Loves Me.
 He Loves Me Not.

-Known for craftsmanship and execution, Le Blanc employs many mediums and technologies in the search for the appropriate creative solution.
+Known for craftsmanship and execution, he employs many mediums and technologies in the search for the appropriate creative solution.
 He has worked within post-secondary design education for two decades, exposing him to methodologies that forever influence his artwork.

 In the mid-nineties he studied painting at the Nova Scotia College of Art and Design until a transformative period at École nationale supérieure des Beaux-Arts in Paris.
 This time, aligned with peers and the direct influence of Vincent Barré, Annette Messager and Christian Boltanski, altered Le Blanc’s perspective toward art making leading him to generate work wrapped in concept and gender.
 Le Blanc later received an MFA in Computational Media Design from the University of Calgary.